 You purchase and load cash on the MoneyPak by taking your cash and the purchase fee to the register at one of the MoneyPak purchase locations.
 Once you have the MoneyPak, you need to create a secure login at Green Dot’s MoneyPak website.
 Scratch off the MoneyPak identifying number on the back of the card and enter that number along with your prepaid card number once you’re signed in to transfer the MoneyPak balance to the card.
 Once completed, the cash is available on your prepaid card instantly.
 However, it takes 20 minutes from the purchase of the MoneyPak for the funds to be available for transfer.

-The Green Dot MoneyPak can be purchased at thousands of retail locations and convenience stores, including Walgreens, CVS, Family Dollar, and Turkey Hill, to name a few.
+The Green Dot MoneyPak can be purchased at thousands of retail locations and convenience stores, including Walgreens, CVS, Family Dollar, and Walmart, to name a few.
 You can find nearby locations by entering your zip code here.
 The MoneyPak costs $5.95, and a single MoneyPak can be used to load $20 – $500 in cash.

 2. Netspend Reload Network